tbiggsgithub/MRT-MODIS-Reprojection-Tool-quick-guide/README.md

 3. Load an example image that you downloaded.
 In the GUI specify output params like projection, subset info, bands to export.

-4. Save the MRT file as “prm” file as, e.g., "mod_projection_file_MRT.prm"
+4. Save the MRT file as “prm” file with a name like "mod_projection_file_MRT.prm"

 5. Create a txt file in e.g. Notepad++ called "mrtbatch_generate.bat" with one line of code: